 The main difference between a microsite and a website is that a microsite is usually created to support a specific campaign or product.
 In contrast, a website’s purpose is more general.
 For example, if your company offers multiple services, each with its own microsite, your main website would likely be used to provide general information about the company, while the microsites focus on individual services.

-Microsite examples for products & brands
+Examples of microsites for campaigns, products & brands

 Microsite creation is a popular solution for businesses with multiple products and services.
 Nike, Coca-Cola, Ford, and Apple are just a few well-known brands that have created microsites to support specific product lines or marketing campaigns.
-Let’s look at some particular examples of microsites and the benefits that various companies have seen from creating one.
+Let’s look at some particular microsite examples and the benefits that various companies have seen from creating one.

 Microsites in the accounting industry